A topic from the subject of Inorganic Chemistry in Chemistry.

 Significance:

 This experiment demonstrates that ionic compounds, when dissolved in water, dissociate into positively and negatively charged ions.
 These ions are free to move and carry electric current, resulting in the high conductivity of ionic solutions.
-In contrast, molecular compounds do not dissociate into ions and therefore have low conductivity in aqueous solutions.
+In contrast, molecular compounds do not dissociate into ions in the same way and therefore have low conductivity in aqueous solutions.

 The experiment highlights the difference between ionic and molecular compounds and their behavior in solution.
-It also reinforces the concept of electrical conductivity and its relationship to the presence of ions.
+It also reinforces the concept of electrical conductivity and its relationship to the presence of mobile charge carriers (ions).

 Share on: